LobsterRavioli/complete_linux_training_course_2024/README.md

 **Course Structure**

 This repository mirrors the structure of the comprehensive Linux course offered by Imran Afzal.
-Each module covers essential topics, supplemented with quizzes, homework assignments, handouts.
+Each module covers essential topics, supplemented with quizzes, homework assignments and handouts.

 - **Module 1 - Understanding Linux Concepts:** Introduction to Linux, everyday use, and key differences from Unix.
 - **Module 2 - Download, Install and Configure:** Setting up Oracle Virtual Box, installing Linux distributions, and managing virtual machines.